rydmike/flex_color_scheme/README.md

 >other examples, without setting up different configurations in you IDE for the different main files, you can just
 >copy and paste in each example's code into the `/example/lib/main.dart` file to quickly build it.
 Just correct the
 >relative import of `import 'all_shared_imports.dart';` in the copy, and you are ready to go.

-## Tutorial

-We will go through the key topics in each of the 5 example and explain the key features.
-For simplicity the example applications do not use any advanced state management solution.
-The key part to each example is always in the used stateful Material app, where all the scheme setup for the themes are made in these demos.
-The rest of the content in the examples are just there, so you can change some settings and see actual results using commonly used widgets.

 ### Live WEB versions of the examples